nathantwan/CS180-Team-Project/README.md

 TwitterInterface: Interface implemented by the Twitter class to structure the methods used to set up new users and manage how users can interact with the app.

-TwitterServer class: Implements Runnable to allow the users to log in and access the different features of the program, such as adding friends, blocking users, changing user information, and interacting with other users and their unique feed.
+TwitterServer class: Implements Runnable and TwitterServerInterface to allow the users to log in and access the different features of the program, such as adding friends, blocking users, changing user information, and interacting with other users and their unique feed.

+TwitterServerInterface: Interface implemented by TwitterServer class to allow the users to log in and access the different features of the program, such as adding friends, blocking users, changing user information, and interacting with other users and their unique feed.